MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/resolve-submission-issues.md

 Following app submission on Partner Center, the app goes through the following steps:

 1. The validation team conducts functional and experience testing of the updated app.
-Following the testing, the app validation may either pass or fail.
+The app validation may either pass or fail.
 1. If the app passes the testing process, it can be listed on the Teams Store.
 You can resubmit the app on Partner Center.
-1. If the app fails the testing process, the validation team sends you a detailed report with recommendations for resolving issues found in the app.
+1. If the app fails the testing process, the validation team sends you a detailed review report with recommendations for resolving issues found in the app.

     You can expect to receive this report within 24 hours of your app's functional and experience testing.
 1. Fix all issues shared in the review report sent by the validation team.